setarong/setarong/README.md

-- 👋 Hi, I’m @setarong, a designer & creator.
+- 👋 Hi, I’m @setarong, a Motion Designer & creator.

 - 👀 I’m interested in writing and reading.